 **In case of emergency call 911**

 Ohio Northern University's commitment to students, faculty and staff extends to preparing for possible emergency situations.
-In case of an emergency, updates will be posted on the ONU web homepage along with phone numbers or other ways of receiving information.
+In case of an emergency, updates will be posted on the ONU web homepage along with phone numbers or other methods of receiving information.
 To learn more about specific emergency plans, click on the links below.

 For road conditions, visit web site www.buckeyetraffic.org